View this document as: a single page | multiple pages.

 Organizations SHOULD include additional impact categories, as appropriate, based on their mission and business objectives.
 Each impact category SHALL be documented and consistently applied when implementing the DIRM process across different online services offered by the organization.

-Harms refer to any adverse effects that would be experienced by an entity.
+Harms refer to any adverse effects that would be experienced by an impacted entity.
 They provide a means to effectively understand the impact categories and how they may apply to specific entities impacted by the online service.
-For each impact category, agencies SHALL consider potential harms for each of the impacted entities identified in Sec.
+For each impact category, organizations SHALL consider potential harms for each of the impacted entities identified in Sec.
 3.1.

-The outcome of this activity will be a list of impact categories and harms that will be used to assess impacts on entities identified in Sec.
-3.1.
+The outcome of this activity is a list of impact categories and harms that will be used to assess adverse consequences for impacted entities.

 Identify Potential Impact Levels

-Initial assurance levels for digital transactions are determined by assessing the potential level of impact caused by a compromise of the online service that might be addressed by an identity system for each of the impact categories selected for consideration by the organization (from Sec.
+In this step, the organization assesses the potential level of impact caused by an unauthorized user gaining access to the online service for each of the impact categories selected by the organization (from Sec.
 3.2.1).
-Impact levels can be assigned using one of the following potential impact values:
+Impact levels are assigned using one of the following potential impact values:

-In this step, the impact of access by an unauthorized individual SHALL be considered for each user group, each impact category, and each of the impacted entities.
-Examples of potential impacts in each of the categories are provided below.
-However, to provide a more objective basis for impact level assignments, organizations SHOULD develop thresholds and examples for the impact levels for each impact category.
+Each user group can have a distinct set of privileges and functionalities through the online service.
+Hence, it is necessary to consider the adverse consequences for each set of impacted entities in each of the impact categories, as a result of an intruder obtaining unauthorized access as a member of a particular user group.
+To provide a more objective basis for impact level assignments, organizations SHOULD develop thresholds and examples for the impact levels for each impact category.
 Where this is done, particularly with specifically defined quantifiable values, these thresholds SHALL be documented and used consistently in the DIRM assessments across an organization to allow for a common understanding of risks.

-This guidance provides three impact levels.
-However, agencies MAY define more granular impact levels and develop their own methodologies for their initial impact assessment activities.
+This guideline provides three impact levels.
+However, organizations MAY define more granular impact levels and develop their own methodologies for their initial impact assessment activities.

 Impact Analysis